dashpay/docs/docs/user/developers/integration.rst

 ^^^^^^^^^^^^^^^^

 ChainLock signatures are created shortly after the related block has been mined.
-As a result it is recommended that integrated clients use ZMQ (ZeroMQ) notifications in order to ensure that this information is received as promptly as possible.
+As a result it is recommended that integrated clients use :ref:`ZMQ (ZeroMQ) notifications <core:examples-receiving-zmq-notifications>` in order to ensure that this information is received as promptly as possible.

 This sample code uses the `js-dashd-zmq library
 <https://github.com/dashpay/js-dashd-zmq>`__ to listen for ChainLock ZMQ